chrisaga/hk-pandoc-writers/odt/README.md

 * list

-This is a bullet list[^cool]:
+This is a loose bullet list[^cool]:

 [^cool]: Footnotes are cool :-)

 * Level one

 	- Level two

 	- Level two again

 		+ Level three

 			* Level Four

 			* Level Four again

 		+ Level three again

 	- Back to level two

 * Back to level one

 * Ends with Level one

 ### Ordered lists

-This is an ordered list:
+This is a tight ordered list:

 1) Level one
 	1) Level two